Thursday, 28 May 2026

 if effort-less-ly and sāttvik-ally,

-evolutionary - transformative, and
+evolutionary or transformative, and

 not just a mindless, passive,